rochelle-norman/two-sum/README.md

 2. Nested loop to check for targets complement by looping through the rest of the array.

 3.This is a brute force solution, it can be improved so I do not use nested loops.
+See app.js for solution.